rafi/notebook/README.md

 I didn't contribute any real worthy reading material to it, I enjoyed keeping up with front-end technologies and evolution of static-site-generators (SSG).

-Jekyll,
-GitBook,
-Hugo,
-Gatsby,
-mdBook,
-GitBook,
-VuePress,
-Docusaurus,
-and (finally) [SvelteKit].
+Jekyll, GitBook, Hugo, Gatsby, mdBook, GitBook, VuePress, NextJS, Docusaurus, and (finally) [SvelteKit].

 I've come to enjoy the simplicity of [Svelte] and "No Batteries